Reverend Lord Charles Thynne1

 F, #27655, b.
 16 February 1870, d.
 15 October 1939

 Hon.
-Lelgarde Harry Florence Clifton was born on 16 February 1870.1 She was the daughter of Augustus Wykeham Clifton and Bertha Lelgarde Rawdon-Hastings, Baroness Grey (of Ruthin).1 She married Sir Alan Henry Bellingham, 4th Bt., son of Sir Alan Edward Bellingham, 3rd Bt. and Elizabeth Clarke, on 11 June 1895 at Roman Catholic Church of Our Lady, St. John's Wood, London, England.1 She died on 15 October 1939 at age 69.2
+Lelgarde Harry Florence Clifton was born on 16 February 1870.1 She was the daughter of Augustus Wykeham Clifton and Bertha Lelgarde Rawdon-Hastings, Baroness Grey (of Ruthin).1 She married Sir Alan Henry Bellingham, 4th Bt., son of Sir Alan Edward Bellingham, 3rd Bt. and Elizabeth Clarke, on 11 June 1895 at Roman Catholic Church of Our Lady, St. John's Wood, London, EnglandG.1 She died on 15 October 1939 at age 69, without issue.2

 Her married name became Bellingham.
-She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).2
+She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)2

 Citations